xiroV/docs/documentation/jsl/Time.md

 <h1>JolieDoc for Port Time</h1>
 <h2>General description</h2>
 <pre>
-This native service allows the manipulation of DateTime operation
+This native service allows the manipulation of DateTime data type with the its typical operations
 </pre>
 <h2>From file <code>time.iol
 </code></h2>